feifeiniu-se/Replication2/README.md

     /
     .
     |--- ablots/            Implementation of composer component.
-    |--- bluir_python/      Extract the code structure of the python dataset.
+    |--- bluir_python/      Implementation of code structure component on python dataset.
     |--- cache/             Implementation of version history component.
     |--- cache_python/      Implementation of version history component on python dataset.
     |--- data/              Example of the data set.